 In a country like South Africa and the rest of the world, where race is an inevitable topic, I ask him what it's like being a white rapper in the country.
 He responds: "I've never felt it because I don't think people perceive me as a normal white person.
 I've always been very different just because I've always grown up around black people, so I never acted like I'm white or anything like that, so I've never noticed it first-hand.

 He mentions that some people do bring it up.
 They have gone as far as saying him being white has hindered his growth in hip-hop.
 "So it could be something," he says, "but it's never come off to me.
 I've never acknowledged it."

 He adds that the color of his skin has led to some people thinking "I come from money."
 This, he tells me, is far from the truth.
 He recalls his father, who was the family's sole breadwinner, losing his job, leading his family to despair.
 "And then luckily, that's when I started making money, meaning I was able to take over paying for the house and whatnot."

 This spirit of independence extends to his career.
 South African hip-hop doesn't know where it stands when it comes to the question of being independent or signing to a label.
 Not J Molley.
-"I'm not necessarily biased to signing overseas," he says.
+"I'm not necessarily opposed to signing overseas," he says.
 "Because overseas, trying to be independent is another ball game compared to here.
 But, nah, I don't think I would sign this side.
-Wouldn't really make sense to me.
+Wouldn't really make sense to me."